Fire crew remains overnight after wood factory fire

 Fire trucks came from as far as Palmerston North, Bulls and New Plymouth.

-As of 3pm on Friday there were still three appliances there, with diggers helping to dampen down the remaining embers.
+As of 3pm on Friday there were still three appliances there, and diggers were helping to dampen down the remaining embers.

 "They did a good job, cut off the fire - we couldn't do a lot with the building that was on fire, we just stopped it from spreading," Fire and Emergency NZ Whanganui group manager Aaron Summerhays said.